bkoelman/CSharpGuidelinesAnalyzer/docs/Overview.md

 - [x] This analyzer reports when a file contains multiple non-nested types.

 ### AV1522: Assign each variable in a separate statement (HIGH)
 - [x] This analyzer reports when multiple properties, fields, parameters or variables are assigned in a single statement.
-Requires [Visual Studio 2015 Update 2](https://github.com/bkoelman/CSharpGuidelinesAnalyzer/blob/master/docs/IOperation.md).

 ### AV1525: Don't make explicit comparisons to true or false (HIGH)
 - [x] This analyzer reports boolean comparisons with `true` or `false`.
-Requires [Visual Studio 2015 Update 2](https://github.com/bkoelman/CSharpGuidelinesAnalyzer/blob/master/docs/IOperation.md).

 ### AV1530: Don't change a loop variable inside a for loop (MEDIUM)
 - [x] This analyzer reports when loop variables are assigned in the loop body.

 ### AV1532: Avoid nested loops (MEDIUM)
 - [x] This analyzer reports when `for`, `foreach`, `while` or `do-while` loops are nested.
-Requires [Visual Studio 2015 Update 2](https://github.com/bkoelman/CSharpGuidelinesAnalyzer/blob/master/docs/IOperation.md).

 ### AV1535: Always add a block after keywords such as if, else, while, for, foreach and case (MEDIUM)
 - [x] This analyzer reports when a case statement does not have a block.
 The other scenarios are already covered by Resharper.
-Requires [Visual Studio 2015 Update 2](https://github.com/bkoelman/CSharpGuidelinesAnalyzer/blob/master/docs/IOperation.md).

 ### AV1536: Always add a default block after the last case in a switch statement (HIGH)
 - [x] This analyzer reports when `switch` statements on (nullable) `bool` or (nullable) non-flags `enum` types are incomplete and do not have a default case.
-Requires [Visual Studio 2015 Update 2](https://github.com/bkoelman/CSharpGuidelinesAnalyzer/blob/master/docs/IOperation.md).

 ### AV1537: Finish every if-else-if statement with an else-part (MEDIUM)
 - [x] This analyzer reports `if-else-if` statements that do not end with an unconditional `else` clause.

 ### AV1551: Call the more overloaded method from other overloads (MEDIUM)
 - [x] This analyzer reports when the method overload with the most parameters is not declared virtual.
 For the other overloads, it reports if they do not delegate to another overload or when their parameter order is different.
-Requires [Visual Studio 2015 Update 2](https://github.com/bkoelman/CSharpGuidelinesAnalyzer/blob/master/docs/IOperation.md).

 ### AV1555: Avoid using named arguments (HIGH)
 - [x] This analyzer reports invocations with named arguments that are not of type `bool` or `bool?`.
-Requires [Visual Studio 2015 Update 2](https://github.com/bkoelman/CSharpGuidelinesAnalyzer/blob/master/docs/IOperation.md).

 ### AV1561: Don't allow methods and constructors with more than three parameters (HIGH)
 - [x] This analyzer reports methods, indexers and delegates that declare more than three parameters.